Frequently Asked Questions

 12. BUXTON HALL

-The beautifully decorated and recently renovated Buxton Memorial Hall, adjacent to the church, offers a wonderful environment for drinks and canapes between the ceremony and reception, or formal wedding receptions.
-Located on site at St. John’s, Buxton Hall further provides the convenience of not having to drive or travel to a subsequent location.
+The beautifully decorated Buxton Memorial Hall adjacent to the church offers a wonderful environment for drinks and canapes between the ceremony and reception, or formal wedding receptions.
+It provides the convenience of not having to drive or travel to a subsequent location.
 Click here to go to the Buxton Hall page.